-The Contractor shall furnish, install, and operate all necessary machinery, appliances, and equipment to keep excavations reasonably free from water during construction and he shall dispose of the water so as not to cause injury to public or private property, or to cause a nuisance or a menace to the public.
-He shall at all times have on hand sufficient pumping equipment and machinery in good working condition for all ordinary emergencies and shall have available at all times competent mechanics for the operation of all pumping equipment.
+The Contractor shall furnish, install, and operate all necessary machinery, appliances, and equipment to keep excavations reasonably free from water during construction and it shall properly dispose of the water so as not to cause injury to public or private property, or to cause a nuisance or a menace to the public.
+Contractor shall at all times have on hand sufficient pumping equipment and machinery in good working condition for all ordinary pumping and emergencies and shall have available at all times competent mechanics for the operation of all pumping equipment.